xgbuils/iterum/doc/introduction.md

 let doubleObj = obj.map(e => 2 * e)
 ```

-## Iterum methods

-This package provides two types of methods: **lazy methods** and **eager methods**.

 ### Lazy methods
-They are methods that create new Iterum instances without iterating over values that produces the iterable object.
+They are methods that create new `Iterum` instances without iterating over values that produces the iterable object.
+The values that produces the iterable are not computed while the values are not required by spread operator, for..of statement or eager methods.

 ### Example:
 ``` javascript